TOWN OF OCEAN CITY

 GOLF COURSE FUND

 Eight full-time positions are included in this budget.
-A step increase effective January 1, 2018 has been included for all eligible employees.
+A step increase effective January 1, 2019 has been included for all eligible employees.
 Seasonal golf laborers, pro shop employees, concession workers and cart attendants are also employed by this division.
-Changes in the pay scale resulting from the increase in minimum wage from $8.75 to $9.25 per hour increase part-time salaries for the Golf Course by nearly $6,000.
-Increases in health insurance, and pension account for nearly $25,000 of the increase in employee benefits.
-Unemployment, retiree health and worker’s compensation also increase.
+Changes in the pay scale resulting from the increase in minimum wage from $9.25 to $10.10 per hour increase part-time salaries for the Golf Course by nearly $7,906.
+Pay increases resulting from changes to the pay table add an additional $3,793.
+Allocations for retiree health, pension and unemployment decrease for this department.

 CHANGES IN OPERATIONS:

-Contracted Services include building & equipment maintenance and golf cart rental, advertising and credit card fees.
-Greater Ocean City Golf Association fees have been budgeted at $48,338, an increase of $3,263.
-Advertising has been budgeted at $54,700, and includes a contract with 121 Marketing at $14,600.
+Contracted Services include building & equipment maintenance, advertising and credit card fees.
+HVAC replacement and replacement of the garage door on the beverage cart storage area have been funded.
+Greater Ocean City Golf Association fees have been budgeted at $35,000, a reduction of $13,338.
+Advertising has been budgeted at $54,688, and includes a contract with 121 Marketing at $9,588 and Google ads at $9,000.
 Payment to Worcester County for septic service has been included at $5,000.
-Training and travel costs decrease slightly and include attendance at two golf trade shows and at the Golf Course Superintendent’s national conference.
-The golf cart lease was renegotiated in August 2015 and increased from $5,842 to $6,205 per month.
-A GPS system at a $24,600 annual cost has been funded.
-Supplies & Materials decrease $6,570.
-Most of this reduction was in the Operations division as the FY 17 budget included replacement trash cans, a replacement microwave for the Caddy Shack and shelving for the walk-in refrigerator.
-Maintenance supplies are budgeted at $214,000, which covers all chemicals, fertilizers, irrigation and landscaping supplies for the Golf Course.
-In the FY 16 budget, a lightweight utility vehicle and the GPS cart changeover were funded at a total cost of $20,500.
-Purchases for Resale for the Golf Shop and the Golf Concession account for $201,838 of the Golf Course budget, and are budgeted to increase from FY 17.
-Energy costs are budgeted to decrease as Worcester County will assume the expense for the irrigation pump station electric.
-Costs for vehicle fuel and maintenance are anticipated to increase in FY 18.
-Intragovernmental allocations for Vehicle lease, General Overhead, IT and insurance increase for FY 18.
-No capital outlay was requested.
-Equipment approved in the Vehicle Trust Fund includes: a rotary mower, $20,500; two greensmowers, $58,950; and a fairway mower, $54,200.
+Training and travel costs increase slightly and include attendance at the PGA Merchandise Show in Orlando and at the Golf Course Superintendent’s national conference.
+Bridge repairs have been budgeted at $12,995.
+The golf cart lease will be renegotiated in FY 19 and decreases from $6,205 to $6,160 per month.
+A GPS system will also be leased through EZGO at an annual cost of $27,216.
+Supplies & Materials increase $4,505, which is due to cost increases in chemicals, fertilizer, sand and seed.
+Maintenance supplies are budgeted at $219,500, which covers all chemicals, fertilizers, irrigation and landscaping supplies for the Golf Course.
+Purchases for Resale for the Golf Shop and the Golf Concession account for $209,198 of the Golf Course budget, and are budgeted to increase from FY 18, with a corresponding increase in revenue.
+Energy costs are budgeted to increase, but Worcester County will reimburse the Town for the irrigation pump station electric.
+Costs for vehicle fuel are anticipated to decrease in FY 19.
+Intragovernmental allocations for insurance and IT decrease, while the allocations for general overhead and vehicle lease decrease.
+Equipment approved in the Vehicle Trust Fund includes: a rotary mower, $24,250; a utility vehicle, $31,300; and a spray vehicle, $40,400.